Birya: British Mandate era

 In February 1946, after an attack on an Arab Legion camp in the area, the British army searched the village and found arms on the land.
-All the kvutza members were arrested and the village was occupied by the British military.
-In response thousands of young Jews from all parts of the country re-established the settlement not far from the original site.
+All of the kvutza members were arrested and the village was occupied by the British military.
+In response, thousands of young Jews from all parts of the country re-established the settlement not far from the original site.

 The British withdrew their troops two months later, although the villagers were not released until the following summer.
 In 1947, Birya had a population of 150 Jews.

 State of Israel

 Modern Birya was founded in 1971.
 Birya was one of the settlements hit by Katyusha rockets launched by Hezbollah during the Second Lebanon War in 2006.
 Efforts were made to resuscitate the forest on its outskirts, which suffered severe damage in the war.

 Biriya Forest

 The forests were planted by the Jewish National Fund in the 1940s with contributions from within Palestine, as well as the Mizrahi Organization of Great Britain, and the Mizrahi Women of Britain and America.
+Within the forest lies the ruins of Ein al-Zeitun, with structures and spring featured along The Fighter's Path trail.